-Note: The staff recommendations are provided both programmatically (across projects) and by individual project, based on an administrative review by Council and Bonneville staff, the Independent Science Review Panel's report.
+Note: The staff recommendations are provided both programmatically (across projects) and by individual project, based on an administrative review by Council and Bonneville staff and the Independent Science Review Panel's report.
 These are in addition to the principles listed in the 2013 programmatic recommendations (page 5 above).
-Staff recommends continued implementation of all six projects with the following additional qualifications.
+Staff recommends continued implementation of all six projects with the qualifications provided below.
 The Council expects Bonneville and the sponsors to apply these principles and recommendations during contract development and implementation.